jetify-com/opensource/typeid/typeid/spec/README.md

 Libraries that implement this spec should also use semantic versioning, and their MAJOR and MINOR versions should match the version of the spec they implement.
 The PATCH version is up to the discretion of the library author.

+## Validating Implementations
+To assist library authors in validating their implementations, we provide:
++ A reference implementation in [Go](https://github.com/jetpack-io/typeid-go)
+  with extensive testing.
++ A [valid.toml](valid.toml) file containing a list of valid typeids along with their corresponding decoded UUIDs.
++ An [invalid.toml](invalid.toml) file containing a list of strings that are invalid typeids and should fail to parse/decode.